Personality vs. Identity: How to Find Your Right Fit

 The challenge is there are no private dressing rooms with mirrors where you can try on various identities.
 The only way to find great fits for your personality is through trial, error, and some flexibility.

-When you find something that works for you, you’ll feel it.
+When you find identities that work for your personality, you’ll feel it.
 Others will see it, too.
 People who know you will say things like, “There’s no way I could pull that off, but you rock it!”
 And you’ll feel like a million bucks.

 Uncomfortable in a suit